-I’ve worked with people of no education, no business background and truthfully no clue what in the world they are doing, to seasoned pro’s.
+I’ve worked with people with no education, no business background, and truthfully no clue what in the world they are doing, and I’ve worked with seasoned pros.

-I’ve worked with those with IQ’s so far above mine it makes my head spin.
+I’ve worked with people with IQs so far above mine it makes my head spin.

 I’ve worked with startups and hundred year old companies.

-I’ve worked with the highly educated an the dropouts.
+I’ve worked with the highly educated and the dropouts.

 I’ve worked with teens just starting off in business life, and seasoned vets.

-And without a doubt, there’s one major lie that many tell themselves that hold them back in business, life, relationship, career, etc.
+And there’s one major lie that people from all these kinds of lives tell themselves that holds them back in business, life, relationships, career, etc.

-It’s a lie that the great Dan Kennedy starts off disputing in many of his seminars – and still after years in the industry still has to smack people over the head about it.
+It’s a lie that the great Dan Kennedy starts off disputing in many of his seminars—and after years in the industry he still has to smack people over the head about it.

-And overcoming this lie can potentially transform your business.
+Overcoming this lie can potentially transform your business.
 It can take you from where you are to where you want to go.
 It can open up the floodgates and let the cash pour into your business.
-It can take you from working away day in and day out to living “the good life”.
+It can take you from working away day in and day out to living the good life.